 •Proportionate demand management for each service group, so that gap is bridged.

 An analysis and evaluation of current acute specialised services provision across South East London (SEL), South West London (SWL), Kent, Medway, Surrey and Sussex, was undertaken – primarily through the lenses of clinical quality and financial affordability.
-A South London Programme steering group was established in November 2016 and is comprised of a range of key stakeholders including (not exhaustive) Trust Medical Directors from the main specialised providers in south London, SWL and SEL STP Leads, and Clinical Commissioning Group (CCG) representatives from SEL and SWL.
+A South London Programme steering group was established in November 2016 and is comprised of a range of key stakeholders including (not exhaustive) Trust Medical Directors from the main specialised providers in south London, SWL and SEL Leads, and representatives from SEL and SWL.
 Patient representatives from SWL and SEL also sit on this Steering Group.

 In order to identify which clinical services it was most sensible to focus initial transformation efforts on, a prioritisation exercise was undertaken.
 Eight criteria against which to assess each service group were identified for use in the prioritisation exercise, as shown in the figure below.
 The criteria contain a mix of qualitative and quantitative, as well as clinical and non-clinical indicators.